Kugelschieber/go-game/README.md

 # go-game (package "goga")

 Game engine written in Go using OpenGL and GLFW.
+Mostly for 2D rendering, but also capable of rendering 3D, providing everything to get you started.
 **Under heavy development, do not use yet!**

 ## Install